spring-attic/spring-xd-samples/batch-notifications/README.md

 	JobInstanceAlreadyCompleteException:
 	A job instance already exists and is complete for parameters={input.file.name=/path/to/payment.txt}.
 If you want to run this job again, change the parameters.

-If you would leave off the parameter `--makeUnique=false` you could run the job over and over again.
+If you would leave off the parameter `--makeUnique=false` when creating a job, you could run the job over and over again.
+Alternatively, could also just change the name of the input file, which constitutes a change in the submitted parameters.

 ## Trigger error behavior and retry